 - Radio / Navigation / Dash Buttons Paint Coming Off

 You can use sticky buttons that are cut out specifically for your model of Mercedes-Benz.
-Alternatively you can use touch up paint to resolre the button instead of using sticker / decals.
-In some cases the old buttons can be removed and replaced.
+Alternatively, you can use touch-up paint to restore the button instead of using stickers/decals.
+In some cases, the old buttons can be removed and replaced.

 Use Mercedes Benz Window Button Repair Kit For 2008-2014 C E CLK CLS ML Class GL Class GLK to restore the buttons on your Mercedes-Benz.
 You can either use these decals which stick on top of the buttons or you could use Leather and Vinyl Repair Kit to paint the buttons, instructions for this method are provided below.

 Choose the button that you are trying to repair.